Say goodbye to 'ghost whitespace': AnQiCMS Implementation Guide for Consistent Template Output Format

-As an experienced website operations expert, I know that the neatness and consistency of the website's front page are crucial for user experience and search engine optimization.AnQiCMS, with its efficient and flexible features, has become a powerful assistant for many small and medium-sized enterprises and content operation teams.However, in the process of daily template development, some 'ghost whitespace'——those invisible line breaks and spaces, often inadvertently affect the page layout and code aesthetics, and even cause some minor troubles in front-end rendering.Fortunately, AnQiCMS's template engine provides a concise and efficient solution, allowing us to easily manage these seemingly invisible yet omnipresent whitespace characters, ensuring that the output content always maintains a clean and consistent format.
+As an experienced website operations expert, I am well aware that the neatness and consistency of the website front page are crucial for user experience and search engine optimization.AnQiCMS, with its high efficiency and flexibility, has become a powerful assistant for many small and medium-sized enterprises and content operation teams.However, in the process of developing daily templates, some 'ghost whitespace' - those invisible newlines and spaces, often inadvertently affect the page layout and code aesthetics, and even trigger some small troubles in front-end rendering.Fortunately, AnQiCMS's template engine provides a concise and efficient solution for this, allowing us to easily handle these seemingly invisible yet omnipresent whitespace characters, ensuring that the output content remains tidy and consistent in format.

 Therefore, effectively managing these whitespace characters is a crucial step to ensure that AnQiCMS templates output professionally and consistently.

-Both of these methods can be used independently or in combination to form{%- ... -%}bidirectional control to accurately remove whitespace on both sides of the label.
+These two methods can be used individually, or combined to form{%- ... -%}Bidirectional control to accurately eliminate whitespace on both sides of the label.

-Let us understand its effect through a simple example.
-Suppose we have a list, and we want them to be closely connected without any extra line breaks.
+Let's understand the effect with a simple example.
+Suppose we have a list, and we want them to be tightly connected without any extra line breaks:

 {# 未使用空白符控制的示例 #}